dataplayer12/carnd-1-3/README.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-- Optimizer: I used the tried and tested Adam Optimizer.
+- **Optimizer:** I used the tried and tested Adam Optimizer.
 The default hyperparameters of beta1 and beta2 were used as they worked well for this dataset.
-- batch size: I used a batch size of 32.
+- **Batch size:** I used a batch size of 32.
 I found this to be a good compromise between training time and accuracy.
 A lower batch size introduced too much noise into the estimation of gradients and a higher batch size produced a lower accuracy due to the fewer number of back-props throught the network for a given number of epochs.
-- We used 10 epochs for training.
+- **Epochs:** We used 10 epochs for training.
 The network achieved an accuracy of 93% within 7 epochs and maintained it for the remaining three epochs, confirming that the monimum found by the optimizer was not a shallow local minima but a fairly broad one.
-- Learning rate: I used an exponentially decreasing learning rate.
+- **Learning rate:** I used an exponentially decreasing learning rate.
 Training started off from a relatively high learning rate of `0.003` in the first epoch which was successively decreased by a factor of `1.4` in each epoch.
 Thus, the network trained at a learning rate > `0.001` for the first three epochs.

 Here, I would like to note that the improvements in network architecture and an optimized learning rate schedule allowed the network to achieve an accuracy of `0.93` within just 7 epochs.
 I performed ablation analysis by changing each of the choices mentioned above and found that each choice contributes to increasing accuracy and reduced training time without the necessity of data augmentation.